cdonahu/st558-project2/world.md

 [dataset](https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity)
 we are using summarizes a heterogeneous set of statistics about articles published by Mashable over a period of two years.
-The goal is to predict the number of shares in social networks (popularity).
+The goal is to predict an article’s number of shares to social networks (its popularity).
 We wanted to look at the patterns in the articles that were shared.
-For example, is the timing of the article, the headline, and the article’s content all relevent in determining the number of times the article gets shared.
+For example, is the timing of the article, the headline, and the article’s content all relevant in determining the number of times the article gets shared?
 What about whether an article had a polarizing title versus a generic non-polarizing title.
 Then, we wanted to find out whether the number of keywords associated with an article impacted the number of shares it received.
 Here are our findings for studying how to predict the number of shares in social networks (popularity).

 ## Data